techdozor/alexvisionskill/README.md

 What do you get when you mix artificial intelligence, cloud, and serverless?

 You are exactly right!
-You get a new open source initiative with the code name “Cyborg”.
+You get a new cognitive open source initiative with the code name “Cyborg”.
 Cyborg is a representative of Software Defined Senses (SDSens) (first introduced as part of this project).

 Currently this open source project and overall is pretty young and We have a vision of expanding it further whether myself or with the help of the community (assuming interest).